 This is the club that we'd pick if we had to answer the extremely specific question, "Which club in Las Vegas is the most Las Vegasy in terms of its Las Vegasitude?"
 It's glamorous for its layout and décor, with twin dance floors sporting totally different vibes side by side.
 And the bathtubs full of rose petals don't hurt nothin' neither.
 We like to think of Tao as the club version of one of the delicious tastes from Tao Restaurant.
 It's unique and delicate on the tongue, and always leaves you wanting more.
 We just realized how many food references we've made in this piece.
 We might be hungry.
 Off to Tao for dinner before dancing.

-We won’t say we were saving the best for last, especially since we already established that it’s all just alphabetical, but we will highly imply that XS has this exact post in mind when they named their club.
+We won't say we were saving the best for last, especially since we already established that it's all just alphabetical, but we will highly imply that XS has this exact post in mind when they named their club.
 Someone over there can see the future.
 And they definitely saw a bright one for XS.
-The club is modeled after the also awesome Tryst, another club at Wynn and another success for Wynn’s nightlife.
-Both clubs have ideal layouts with plenty of space for dancing and the ability to actually get to the bars for a drink, which is surprisingly rare sometimes.
+The club is modeled after Tryst, the former nightclub at Wynn that kicked off an era of success for Wynn's nightlife.
+XS has an ideal layout with plenty of space for dancing and the ability to actually get to the bars for a drink, which is surprisingly rare sometimes.
 This is Vegas after all, being able to get to a bar is pretty darn important – followed closely by being able to get back to the dance floor and find someone cool to dance with.
-That’s what XS offers.
+That's what XS offers.
 And it does it so well you might never want to leave.
 Unfortunately, they do not let you live there.
 We already asked.